influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/concepts/glossary.md

 ## cluster
 A collection of servers running InfluxDB nodes.
 All nodes in a cluster have the same users, databases, retention policies, and continuous queries.
-See [Clustering](/influxdb/v0.11/guides/clustering/) for how to set up an InfluxDB cluster.
+See [Cluster Setup](/influxdb/v0.11/clustering/cluster_setup/) for how to set up an InfluxDB cluster.

 Related entries: [node](/influxdb/v0.11/concepts/glossary/#node), [server](/influxdb/v0.11/concepts/glossary/#server)